DragunWF/DevSandbox/README.md

 ## Description

 Hello, this is just a repository for my mini-projects and mini-scripts in Python.
-I mainly just use this repository to store my test projects and my small automation scripts.
+I mainly just use this repository to store my mini projects, test projects, and my small automation scripts.

 ## Mini-Projects